 Here is a list of the terms that have special meanings within the DSL and its documentation, most of which are taken from the larger Dimensions ecosystem.

-See Supported data for a comprehensive list of supported entities.
+See Data Sources for a comprehensive list of supported entities.

 Entities can only be considered in the context of the source with which they are associated, and cannot be queried independently from that source.
 For example, we can retrieve funders of publications, or funders of research grants, but we can’t search through the set of all funders generally.